brightprogrammer/CrossGui/README.md

 ## Intro

 CrossGui is my solution for cross platform GUI application programming.
 I don't like current solutions, and I wanna do something about it.
+While current immediate mode solutions are quite appealing, I'm not really a big fan of them.
+CrossGui will be a Retained Mode GUI (RmGUI).

 CrossGui aims :
 - to be completely free for life.
 - to be fast and simple to use
 - to provide custom themeing support